Animal welfare at Waitrose

 Waitrose recognises the potential risks to human healthcare of the overuse of antibiotics in livestock supply chains.
 This is why, within the Waitrose supply chain, all antibiotics are used carefully, under strict protocols and only in controlled circumstances; entirely healthy animals are not routinely given antibiotics, they are only used for treating ill animals or for those with pre-existing conditions.
 We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly, under the close supervision of a veterinary surgeon and only as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
 This protocol applies to all our supply chains, including aquaculture.

 Across the Waitrose Supply chain, we have formed a cross species Responsible Animal Health Group to share best practice in this area.
 One specific area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation (WHO)/European Medicines Agency (EMA) recommendations with the addition of Colistin.
 CIAs are rarely prescribed and none of our supply chains ever use Colistin to treat livestock.
 All our own label supply chains are working with urgency towards continuous and significant year on year reductions in usage of all antibiotics and have pledged to end the use of all CIAs as soon as possible.

-Our supply chains are focusing on the collation of antibiotic useage data for all livestock and aquaculture and are prioritising a greater emphasis on preventative screening for disease and the use of vaccination to prevent disease occurring.
+Our supply chains are focusing on the collation of antibiotic usage data for all livestock and aquaculture and are prioritising a greater emphasis on preventative screening for disease and the use of vaccination to prevent disease occurring.

 Antibiotic usage data

 Since 2014, Waitrose, in conjunction with its suppliers have developed strategies and policies to reduce the total use of antibiotics across its supply chains, whilst keeping animal welfare at the forefront of any decisions.